Hershykhehra1/MessageBoard_API/README.md

 1. Make sure you have Java, Maven, and Spring installed in your IDE.
 2. Run the Spring Boot app and navigate to `http://localhost:8080/` to interact with the application.

----

-Feel free to modify or expand on this structure to better suit your project needs!